 Social is linked to our innate need to like the same things as our peers.
 A large percentage of buyers rely on recommendations from friends and family members before making a purchase.
 Influencer marketing taps into this psychological need.
 So too can the testimonials or reviews section of your company website.
 When customers see praise from people like themselves, they’ll know you’re a fit for their needs.

 With scarcity, the key motivator for the buyer is the fear he or she will miss out on a unique opportunity.
 This is the reason sales copies will often use phrases like "limited time offer."
 A person who misses out on this offer may regret having to pay a higher price later, so limited-time offers can lead to a spike in sales.

 According to this principle, we are more likely to say yes if we like the person who is selling it.
 This is why many celebrities are used to endorse brands.
 Think of all the fans that will buy a product because they adore the person endorsing a product.
 If you cannot afford a celebrity, try telling a personal story on the About Us section of your website.

 According to this principle, if you receive a gift, you feel compelled to give back.
 Often, the consumer buys something because they were given a free sample.
 Giving a gift to someone when they purchase has a two-fold effect.
 They are pleased with getting it, and they often feel compelled to buy more as a result of receiving it.

 People are quite involved in their lives and very rarely take the time to compliment someone else.
 Try complimenting your buyer.

 We are all social creatures.
 We often look to what others are saying and doing before we decide on buying.
-This is why client testimonials are so powerful.
+This is why client testimonials and case studies are so powerful.
 In today's sales climate, video testimonials have become very popular.
 A satisfied customer has 10 times the impact of selling your product or service.
 Try these techniques to increase your awareness, likability and originality in today's sales landscape.